-The other day, I was picking my daughter up from a birthday party.
 The father of my daughter's friend is an arborist.
-Essentially, he makes his living pruning and caring for trees.
-He’s owned his own business for 12 years.
+He makes his living pruning and caring for trees, and he's owned his own business for 12 years.

-During our conversation he told me his business story.
-His first few years as a business owner were really tough.
-He’d grind and grind and grind, but wasn't earning a substantial amount of revenue.
+His first years of business were tough.
+He was grinding hard, and working long hours, but wasn't earning a substantial amount of revenue.

-But 20 minutes away, there is a very affluent suburb.
-Most of the residents are business people: managers, presidents, entrepreneurs.
-They don’t have time to care for their trees.: they need someone to do it for them, and they have the money to pay for it.
+There was an affluent suburb located twenty minutes away.
+Most of the residents were executives.
+They didn't have time to care for their trees; they needed someone to do it for them, and they have the money to pay for it.

 The result?
-Almost 95% of his revenue comes from this suburb.
+The next year, 95% of his revenue comes from this new market.

 In hindsight, it seems obvious: